Excel Create Database (Table of Contents)

 Use Excel Database Tools to Sort or Filter the Data

-You can use the drop-down arrows situated beside each Field Name to Sort or Filter the data as per your requirement.
-These options are really helpful when you are dealing with a large amount of data.
+You can use the drop-down arrows beside each Field Name to Sort or Filter the data as per your requirement.
+These options are helpful when dealing with a large amount of data.

 Expanding the Database

-If you want to add some more records to your table, you can do it as well.
+You can also do it if you want to add more records to your table.
 Select all the cells from your table.

 Place your mouse at the bottom of the last cell of your table.
 The mouse pointer will turn into a two-headed arrow.
 You can drag down the pointer from there until you want to add that many blank rows in your database.
 Subsequently, you can add data under those blank cells as well.